After Yang: Plot

-Jake and Kyra live with their adopted daughter, Mika, as well as Yang, a robotic teenage boy.
+In a calm, "cozy," yet distant and unspecified future following an implied, non-dystopian, post-apocalyptic event, Jake and Kyra live with their adopted daughter, Mika, as well as Yang, a robotic teenage boy.
 Jake and Kyra bought Yang, a culture unit, as a way for Mika to connect with her Chinese heritage through sharing stories and facts.
 One day, following a family dance competition, Yang becomes unresponsive; however, he is no longer under warranty as he had been bought from defunct reseller Second Siblings, instead of his original manufacturer, Brothers & Sisters Incorporated.
 Jake, whose tea shop is struggling, seeks an affordable way to repair Yang.

 A local repair store, Quick Fix, runs a diagnostic test and finds that Yang's computing core has malfunctioned and needs replacing; the technician recommends outfitting Yang with an entirely new unit before his body begins to decompose, a substantial financial cost.
 However, as Jake realizes how upset Mika is at the loss of her "brother", he becomes determined to save Yang, out of principle, despite Kyra's suggestion that Mika could benefit from experiencing grief.
 In a flashback, Yang reassures a curious Mika that she is still a valuable part of their family, despite their adoption of her.

 On the recommendation of his neighbor, George, Jake takes Yang to Russ, a backstreet technician who offers to perform an illegal repair of Yang's core (against the original manufacturer’s terms and Brothers & Sisters' user agreement).
 Russ discovers what he believes to be a hidden camera inside of Yang; Jake takes the "camera" to a museum specialist named Cleo, who tells him that it is, in fact, Yang's memory bank—a device that records each unit's key experiences, which Brothers & Sisters has long denied exists, in order to avoid a "privacy" scandal.
 Jake watches Yang's "memories", short clips from each day of his life, many of which feature an unknown, young blonde woman.
 The next day, Jake picks Yang up from Russ and takes him to Cleo, who attempts a more sophisticated repair of the core.
 In a flashback, Yang becomes sad about his inability to truly experience life the same way that humans do.